Abhijith911/Abhijith911/README.md

       2021-2023

 ###  SSLC
-  * Nss Higher Secondary School
+  * NSS Higher Secondary School
     Chingavanam
     2020-2021

-## CERETICATE COURSES
+## CERTIFICATE COURSES
 * ## Coursera
    * [Programming for Everybody (Getting Started with Python)]([https://coursera.org/verify/H4AQF9M0D4IS])

 ## Workshops And Seminars
-*  Attended Hands on workshop on Arduino Board
+*  Attended Hands on workshop on Arduino Board - By Saintgits College Of Engineering
 *  Hands-on workshop on the Vega processor - By C-Dac and Saintgits College of Engineering
  ## Connect Me @
 *  [Linkedin]([https://www.linkedin.com/in/abhijith-swww.linkedin.com/in/anthosh-b0547331b])